loadingio/ldcover/README.md

      - baseVal: hint value for the z-index we'd like to use
      - size: hint size about how large the object we added is
    - `remove(val)`: remove val ( returned by add ) from this manager.

+   as described above, `baseZ` will be used to call zmgr, which set a lower bound of `z-index`. set `baseZ` to 0 in ldcover instance so zmgr can work correclty with lower values.

 ## Spec. and structure